KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 ---
-title: "GitHub As A Workflow"
+title: 'GitHub As A Workflow'
 tags:
   - github
   - workflow
   - process